mchia157/comp423-course-notes/docs/tutorials/go-setup.md

 ```

 ## Conclusion
 Congratulations!
-You've successfully created your first Go project using Material for MkDocs and configured a development environment.
+You've successfully created a dev container using VS Code for Go development and completed your first project.